SIRI-CEN/SIRI/xsd/ReadMe.txt

 	* siri_situationExchange_service.xsd: addition of IncludedSituationExchangeDelivery element

  2015.05.11 Bug fix (from SG7 skype meeting on May 11th 2015) SIRI 2.0o
- 	* Allow multiple tags within an extension (reapply lost chnage from 2012.06.18 SIRI 2.0d) - siri_utility-v1.1.xsd
+ 	* Allow multiple tags within an extension (reapply lost chnage from 2012.06.18 SIRI 2.0d) - siri_utility.xsd
-	* siri_estimatedVehicleJourney-v2.0.xsd : in EstimatedTimetableAlterationGroup, addition of FramedVehicleJourneyRef as an alternative to DatedVehicleJourneyRef (choice) and deprecation of DatedVehicleJourneyRef and EstimatedVehicleJourneyCode
+	* siri_estimatedVehicleJourney.xsd : in EstimatedTimetableAlterationGroup, addition of FramedVehicleJourneyRef as an alternative to DatedVehicleJourneyRef (choice) and deprecation of DatedVehicleJourneyRef and EstimatedVehicleJourneyCode
-	* siri_datedVehicleJourney-v2.0.xsd : DatedVehicleJourneyCode is now optional
+	* siri_datedVehicleJourney.xsd : DatedVehicleJourneyCode is now optional
 	* siri.xsd: SituationExchangeDelivery now can be provided as a complement to any other Service delivery (and can still be provided standalone)... note that the SituationExchangeDelivery must be after the other Delivery to get a validating, non-ambiguous XSD.
-	* siri_estimatedVehicleJourney-v2.0.xsd : EstimatedVehicleJourneyStructure brought back to SIRI 2.0k situation
+	* siri_estimatedVehicleJourney.xsd : EstimatedVehicleJourneyStructure brought back to SIRI 2.0k situation
 		* Replacement of EstimatedJourneyInfoGroup by JourneyEndTimesGroup
-		* Replacement of inclusion of siri_journey-v2.0.xsd by siri_monitoredVehicleJourney-v2.0.xsd
+		* Replacement of inclusion of siri_journey.xsd by siri_monitoredVehicleJourney.xsd
 		* Replacement of EstimatedRealtimeInfoGroup by journeyProgressGroup
 		* Replacement of OperationalInfoGroup by TrainOperationalInfoGroup